kenmoini/kenmoini.com/site/content/en/post/2026/03/azure-to-lab-connectivity.md

 ## Architecture

-So before we begin, a little overview of what's going to be used in the cloud and on-prem in my lab:
+Before we begin, a little overview of what's going to be used in the cloud and on-prem in my lab:

 ### Lab Network

 - `192.168.42.0/23` - Lab Network, has vCenter
 - `192.168.60.0/23` - OpenShift Network
+- `192.168.42.11` - On-prem private DNS Server
 - `kemo.labs` - Private zone that runs my things

 ### Azure Network